pschaus/book_lepl1402/source/part1.rst

         }
     }

 An important reason to declare an instance variable as final is when it is part of the "identity" of an object, i.e., something that should never change once the object has been created.

-Note that in the above example, we could implement the unchangeable social security number also like this:
+Note that a variable that cannot be modified after initialization can be also achieved without declaring it as final.
+In the above example, we could implement the immutable social security number also like this:

 .. code-block:: java